 Quick Summary

-From the snow-clad roads of Srinagar to the sound of the ocean crashing against the rock at Kanyakumari, NH44 highway has the Longest road in India in km covering a total distance of around 3745 Kilometers, the whole NH 44 length connects the north of the country to the extreme south.
+From the snow-clad roads of Srinagar to the sound of the ocean crashing against the rock at Kanyakumari, the NH 44 highway is the Longest road in India in km, covering a total distance of around 3745 Kilometers; the whole NH 44 length connects the north of the country to the extreme south.
 So, it is very important to connect the wheat of the north and the rice of the south from the rest of the country.
-The total national highways in India are then used to distribute the products to each nook and corner of the country.
+The national highways in India are then used to distribute the products to each nook and corner of the country.

-Of all the Highways in India, NH44 Route or grand trunk road which is the longest road in India & the most important of all.
-It is not only a support system for the transport of agricultural products and industrial output to the rest of the country.
-As India is surrounded by sea from three sides, this highway works as an expediting platform for sending relief material in case of any natural calamities.
+Of all the Highways in India, the NH44 Route or Grand Trunk Road is the longest road in India & the most important of all.
+It is not only a support system for transporting agricultural products and industrial output to the rest of the country.
+As India is surrounded by sea from three sides, this highway works as an expediting platform for sending relief material in case of natural calamities.

-The route through which the longest highway in India passes has historical relevance.
-The magnificent forts that are present in Madhya Pradesh are said to add to the grandeur of the national highway.
+The route through which the longest road in India passes has historical relevance.
+The magnificent forts in Madhya Pradesh are said to add to the grandeur of the national highway.

 Here’s a breakdown of the states NH 44 passes through:

 India has the second-largest road network in the world.
-The National Highways, which make up only 1.8% of all Indian roads, carry about 40% of the country’s road traffic.
+The National Highways, which comprise only 1.8% of all Indian roads, carry about 40% of the country’s road traffic.
 Here are the top 10 longest roads in India:

 Rank | Highway Name | Start & End Points | Distance (km) | Nicknames | Interesting Facts |